-- Reduce Google technology dependency, especially those that involve 3rd party scripts.
+- Reduce Google technology dependency, especially 3rd party scripts.

 - Avoid AMP.
 Don't auto-link to AMP versions of websites.
 Your ethics are more valuable.
 You have the skills to achieve the same lightweight result.

-This ethical approach would make it a little harder for Google to track users around the web.
+The ethical approach would make it harder for Google to track users around the web.

-There are always alternatives, and plenty of reasons to switch e.g. Cloudflare provide a free, private analytics alternative.
+There are always Google alternatives, and plenty of reasons to switch e.g. Cloudflare provide a free, private analytics alternative.

 If you are looking for alternative means of monetisation for your website, try Basic Attention Token.

 With the rise of ad-blockers, you're unlikely to continue making money with Google ads.